oflg/TiddlyMemo/README.md

 Welcome to translate TiddlyMemo into your language, If you encounter problems, please  [Open Issues](https://github.com/oflg/TiddlyMemo/issues).

 ## ⬇️Installation
+* Introduction is available at [TiddlyMemo website](https://tiddlymemo.org/).
-Installation and usage manual is available at [TiddlyMemo Manual](https://tiddlymemo.org/manual/).
+* Installation and usage manual is available at [TiddlyMemo Manual](https://tiddlymemo.org/manual/).

 ## 🧑‍💻Development
 * Install Node.js